WUSO

 Radio station in Springfield, Ohio, U.S.

-WUSO (89.1 FM) is a radio station in Springfield, Ohio, United States.
+WUSO (89.1 FM) is a non-commercial educational radio station licensed to Springfield, Ohio, United States.
 It is owned by Dayton Public Radio, Inc. and rebroadcasts the classical music programming of WDPR in Dayton on a full-time basis from its transmitter atop Tower Hall on the Wittenberg University campus.

 From 1966 to 2019, WUSO was Wittenberg's student-run college radio station, with studios in Firestine Hall on the campus.